across the world

 9 Most Common Medical Accounts Receivable Problems and How To Fix Them?

 Does your healthcare firm have improper cash flow, due to poor account receivable management?
-This is not an unusual issue; the account receivable problem has plagued the healthcare accounting, that is hindering the objective and goals of the hospitals.
+Well, this isn’t an unusual issue.
+The accounts receivable problem has plagued healthcare accounting, that is hindering the objective and goals of the hospitals.

 Here are some of the common accounts receivable problems and their solutions, to stay consistent: